awslabs/mxboard/README.md

 to verify that the TensorBoard binary has been installed correctly.

 ### Other required packages
-MXBoard relies on the following packages for logging data.
+MXBoard relies on the following packages for data logging.
 - [MXNet](https://pypi.python.org/pypi/mxnet)
 - [protobuf3](https://pypi.python.org/pypi/protobuf)
 - [six](https://pypi.python.org/pypi/six)